vinneenguyen/mitx-data-analysis-for-social-scientists/README.md

 * End date: 27 Nov 2018
 * Track: audit/non-verified

-## Linked project
+## Execution in RStudio Cloud
-This repository is linked with the RStudio Cloud project [edX - Data Analysis for Social Scientists (11 Sep 2018 – 27 Nov 2018, audit track)](https://rstudio.cloud/project/146187).

-Note: registration for https://rstudio.cloud required to view the project
+This repository is synchronized with this [edX - Data Analysis for Social Scientists (11 Sep 2018 – 27 Nov 2018, audit track)](https://rstudio.cloud/project/146187) RStudio Cloud project.
+To access the project, registration for https://rstudio.cloud is required.